-Walks along the water are wonderful any day that it’s not raining, but especially when the sun is out.
+Walks along the water are wonderful any day that it’s not raining.
+As expected, the beachfront is most popular when the sun is shining.
 During July and August especially, the place can get packed.

 Another good time to visit White Rock is on Sundays when you can also check out the White Rock Farmers Market – a small weekly farmers market every Sunday (10 am to 2 pm) at Miramar Plaza at 15154 Russell Avenue between early May and late October.